uncomtrade/comtradeapicall/README.md

  (and much more).

  # Revision
+ - 1.3.0: Add a function to extract Trade Matrix (the official trade statistics complemented by estimates)
  - 1.2.3: Add functions to download and combine bulk files (bulkDownloadAndCombineFinalFile)
  - 1.2.2: Removed AIS function as it is no longer available; Add functions getTradeBalance and getBilateralData